 The problem with this incentive approach is that compliance with the NPREC Standards is not statutorily required or legally enforceable.
 Like the prison and jail standards of the American Correctional Association (ACA), they do not create enforceable rights and do not determine the legality of an act or failure to act.
 See, for example: Rufo v.
-Inmates of Suffolk County Jail, 502 U.S. 367 (1992) ("It is absurd to suggest that the federal courts should subvert their judgment as to alleged Eighth Amendment violations to the ACA whenever it has relevant standards"); also see Gates v.
+Inmates of Suffolk County Jail, 502 U.S. 367, 391 n.13 (1992) ("It is absurd to suggest that the federal courts should subvert their judgment as to alleged Eighth Amendment violations to the ACA whenever it has relevant standards"); also see Gates v.
 Cook, 376 F.3d 323, 337 (5th Cir.
 2004) (ACA standards "may be a relevant consideration," but compliance "is not per se evidence of constitutionality").

 Based upon the foregoing, PLN feels that absent the force of law to ensure compliance with and enforcement of NPREC Standards, the incentives for voluntary compliance are inadequate.
 The Standards notably do not provide for a private cause of action for enforcement purposes, which in our view is a grave failing and weakness.
+Additionally, the existing enforcement mechanisms are focused more on state corrections agencies and not on local or federal corrections agencies, or private prison contractors.